andrew/ultimate-awesome/README.md

 - [awesome-cli-apps-in-a-csv](https://github.com/toolleeo/awesome-cli-apps-in-a-csv) - The largest Awesome Curated list of command line programs (CLI/TUI) with source data organized into CSV files.
 - [awesome-css-cn](https://github.com/jobbole/awesome-css-cn) - CSS 资源大全中文版，内容包括：CSS预处理器、框架、CSS结构、代码风格指南、命名习惯等等.
 - [Awesome-FL](https://github.com/youngfish42/Awesome-FL) - Comprehensive and timely academic information on federated learning (papers, frameworks, datasets, tutorials, workshops).
+- [awesome-self-supervised-gnn](https://github.com/ChandlerBang/awesome-self-supervised-gnn) - Papers about pretraining and self-supervised learning on Graph Neural Networks (GNN).
 - [awesome-llms-for-video-understanding](https://github.com/yunlong10/awesome-llms-for-video-understanding) - 🔥🔥🔥Latest Papers, Codes and Datasets on Vid-LLMs.
-- [awesome-self-supervised-gnn](https://github.com/ChandlerBang/awesome-self-supervised-gnn) - Papers about pretraining and self-supervised learning on Graph Neural Networks (GNN).
+- [ideas-for-projects-people-would-use](https://github.com/Divide-By-0/ideas-for-projects-people-would-use) - Every time I have an idea, I write it down.
+These are a collection of my top software ideas -- problems I think enough people have that don't have solutions.
+I expect you can reach a decent userbase if marketed correctly, as I am surely not the only one with these problems.
 - [awesome-ChatGPT-repositories](https://github.com/taishi-i/awesome-ChatGPT-repositories) - A curated list of resources dedicated to open source GitHub repositories related to ChatGPT.
 - [awesome-remote-sensing-change-detection](https://github.com/wenhwu/awesome-remote-sensing-change-detection) - List of datasets, codes, and contests related to remote sensing change detection.
 - [awesome-fonts](https://github.com/brabadu/awesome-fonts) - Curated list of fonts and everything.